 For our analysis, it is useful to distinguish between an informative and uninformative prior, where the latter is one that has minimal impact on the posterior.
-While identifying an uninformative prior is nontrivial in general, for our binary case, an uninformative prior is one that assigns equal probability to both states $p_0 = 1/2$.8 With this prior, once an agent receives a signal, their posterior is fully determined by the value and accuracy of this signal.
-Specifically, if the accuracy of the signal is θ_s and the signal realization is negative (positive), the agent's posterior beliefs, as calculated by Bayes' rule, are that the project is a Failure (Success) with probability θ_s and a Success (Failure) with complimentary probability $1 - \theta_s$.
-Thus, the new information fully determines their distribution of beliefs.
-In this spirit, we intend to convey that the prior is uninformative: it does not interfere with the information from the signal, it is optimal to fully follow the signal.9
+For our binary case, an uninformative prior is one that assigns equal probability to both states $p_0 = 1/2$.
+With this prior, once an agent receives a signal, their posterior is fully determined by the value and accuracy of this signal.6 In this spirit, we intend to convey that the prior is uninformative: it does not interfere with the information from the signal, it is optimal to fully follow the signal.
+Henceforth, we call a prior uninformative if it assigns a probability of 1/2 to each state and call it informative otherwise.